 1939 Wakefield Elimination Winner.
 Designed by Gene Challie

 1939 Wakefield Elimination Winner.
 Builder Hal Wrightman

 Hal Cover with his version of Challie's Wakefield

 1955 Wakefield WC Winner.
-Named "Hornisse" (Hornet) Designed and Flown by Gustav Samann.
+Named "Hornisse" (Hornet) Designed by Gustav Samann.

 Dick Strang with his version of the 1955 Hornet